 You should be familiar with:

 Daniel is a Lab Operations Specialist with experience as an AWS Engineer and Operations Specialist.
-He holds the Certified Kubernetes Administrator, AWS DevOps Engineer Professional, AWS Developer Associate, AWS SysOps Administrator Associate, and Microsoft Certified: Azure Administrator Associate certifications.
+He holds the AWS DevOps Engineer Professional, AWS Developer Associate, AWS SysOps Administrator Associate, Certified Kubernetes Administrator, Microsoft Certified: Azure Administrator Associate, and HashiCorp Certified: Terraform Associate certifications.
 Daniel is focused on lab operations and enjoys continuously building his knowledge.